wesen1/SCgemamod/README.md

 - unlockall() / reset_locked ()
 - anti spam (chat and sendmap)
 - save every record, don't overwrite in case of hackers using same names like existing records, so you can restore the old records when the hacked one is deleted
-- add "invalid arguments" error message to every command
-- make everything working with an empty server too (for example maptop)
 - delservermap (mapname)
-- delfromrandomrot (mapname)
 - !autokick <cn> : in case of !ban not working properly

 ## current bugs:
 - can't vote that often : players can not vote very often
-- load for 2934024109348 minuts : random big number instead of the real time the next map starts with
 - delrecord not working

 ## other things: